 St Albans.
 St Mary de Pre

-This establishment was probably never used as an almshouse.
+This establishment was probably never used as an almshouse in the traditional sense.
 A footnote in Victoria County History vol 4 p366 says, ‘Besides the church there is mention of the hall, almshouse and bakehouse, all tiled, the chamber of the brothers, that of the nuns and sisters, the refectory, laundry-house and cowhouse outside the gates’.
 No other references to any use as an almshouse have been found.
+One explanation could be that it was not used as a residential almshouse, but a house where alms were distributed or temporary accommodation provided, maybe for pilgrims visiting the nearby abbey.

 The site was near Gorhambury, on both sides of Watling Street.
 Little if anything is visible on the ground.